gocd/docs.go.cd/user/configuration/delegating_group_administration.md

 ```

-### Privileges of a Group Administrator
+## Privileges of a Group Administrator

 As a group administrator of a pipeline group, a user is privileged to:

--   View and operate (trigger, rerun stages etc.) all the pipelines in
+-   View and operate (trigger, rerun stages etc.) all the pipelines in this group.
-    this group.
 -   Add other group admins to this group
--   Authorize users/roles with 'view' and 'operate' permissions for this
+-   Authorize users/roles with 'view' and 'operate' permissions for this pipeline group.
-    pipeline group.
 -   Add and Delete pipelines to/from the group.
--   Add a pipeline using the "Add New Pipeline" wizard, but only to the
-    groups he is allowed to administer.
+-   Add a pipeline using the "Add New Pipeline" wizard, but only to the groups he is allowed to administer.
 -   Edit pipelines belonging to the group.
-Which includes renaming,
-    adding, deleting and modifying stages and jobs.
+Which includes renaming, adding, deleting and modifying stages and jobs.
--   Restfully view and operate (trigger, rerun stages etc.) all the
-    pipelines in this group.
+-   Restfully view and operate (trigger, rerun stages etc.) all the pipelines in this group.
 -   Restfully edit the pipelines belonging to this group.

-**Note:** A group administrator can access "Pipelines" and "Config XML"
-tabs on the Administration page to [view and edit his/her pipeline
-groups](pipeline_group_admin_config.md).
-He/She cannot access Server
-Configuration or perform user management.
-While a group administrator
-cannot access Pipeline Templates either, they can use existing templates
-for pipelines within their pipeline group.
+> **Note:** A group administrator can access "Pipelines" and "Config XML" tabs on the Administration page to [view and edit his/her pipeline groups](pipeline_group_admin_config.md).
+He/She cannot access Server Configuration or perform user management.
+While a group administrator cannot access Pipeline Templates either, they can use existing templates for pipelines within their pipeline group.

-© ThoughtWorks Studios, 2010